NidorPL/simple-ui/README.md

 ### Basic configuration

-You can use the config.tsx file to configure your first device
+You can use the config.ts file to configure your first device

 Basic example: